Butter Pecan Pound Cake

 Batter in mixing bowl.

-• Fold in the 1 ½ cups finely chopped pecans.
+• The batter will be thick.
+Fold in the one cup finely chopped pecans.
 Scoop batter into the pan and smooth over the top with a spoon to even it out.

 Stirring chopped buttered pecans into cake batter.